Crazyswarm2 Setup in Highbay

 You can tell which crazyflie is which based on the number written on tape on the bottom of it.
 For example, under cf1, there is a tape with the number 1 and it corresponds to URI radio://0/80/2M/E7E7E7E701.

 The ends of the table is about 1.0 units (technically a little more but that's okay).
 Place the crazyflies on opposite ends of the table and make sure it is flat.
-Orient the crazyflies with the red and black battery wire facing the -x direction (away from the machines).
+Orient the crazyflies with the red and black battery wire facing the -x direction (away from the control room).
+Alternatively, you can think that you should align the front of the drone with the +x axis (facing towards the control room).

 Finally, turn on the drones.
 Firstly, make sure NO CRAZYFLIE PROGRAM IS CURRENTLY RUNNING.
 Then press the button power button for both drones (order and timing doesn't really matter).
 The power button is what's labelled the "reset button" below.